 Locating and reading your meter

-In the picture below the reading is 35 m3.
+In the picture above, the reading is 35 m3.

 Ascertaining if you have a water leak